brainhack-school2020/anproulx-fMRI-autism/README.md

 This project will rely on the following tools:
  * Jupyter notebook containing the code and visualisation graphs
+ * Preprocessing of the data:
  * Libraries: Scikit-learn, statsmodel, nilearn
- * Adding the project to the website relies on github, through pull requests.
+ * github, through pull requests.

 ### Data

-Ultimately, the project template will be used by all BHS participants.
-Data on the different projects will be aggregareted on the [following page](https://school.brainhackmtl.org/project).
-This will serve as an additional example gallery in the years to come for future brainhack school students.
-Many reports from [BHS 2019](https://github.com/mtl-brainhack-school-2019) already used this template.
+UK Biobank

 ### Deliverables